Guide: Fishing guide

+River guide

+River guides lead clients on day trips and overnight expeditions on rivers.
+They are expected to identify and navigate river features effectively in their watercraft of choice.
+A wide variety of watercraft are used, including inflatable rafts, canoes, inflatable and hard-shell kayaks, stand-up paddleboards, drift boats, and jet boats.
+Guides who routinely work on or around fast moving water practice swift water rescue techniques, and employ them when necessary.
+Some river guides offer other services, such as fishing and wildlife viewing.

-Military guides and Guides regiments
+Military guides

 Historically in areas where detailed maps were unavailable, guides with local knowledge were employed for scouting and advance leadership during military operations.
 In 18th century Europe, the stricter organization of military resources led in various countries to the special training of guide officers who had the primary duty of finding, and if necessary establishing, routes for military units.

+Guides regiments

-The genesis of the "Guides" regiments may be found in a short-lived Corps of Guides formed by Napoleon in Italy in 1796, which appears to have been a personal escort or bodyguard composed of men who knew the country.
-Following the unification of Italy in 1870-71, the new national army included a regiment designated as Guides - the 19th Cavalleggieri (Light Horse).
+The genesis of the guides regiments may be found in a short-lived Corps of Guides formed by Napoleon in Italy in 1796, which appears to have been a personal escort or bodyguard composed of men who knew the country.
+Following the unification of Italy in 1860, the new national army included a cavalry regiment designated: Guides Regiment.

-In the Belgian Army the two Guides regiments, created respectively in 1833 and 1874, constituted part of the light cavalry and came to correspond to the Guard cavalry of other nations.
+In the Belgian Army the two guides regiments, created respectively in 1833 and 1874, constituted part of the light cavalry and came to correspond to the guard cavalry of other nations.
 Until the outbreak of World War I, they wore a distinctive uniform comprising a plumed busby, green dolman braided in yellow, and crimson breeches.
 Mechanised in October 1937, both regiments formed armored battalions in the post World War II Belgian Army.
-Following a series of amalgamations the Belgian Guides ceased to exist in 2011.
+Following a series of amalgamations the Belgian guides ceased to exist in 2011.

-In the Swiss army prior to 1914, the squadrons of Guides acted as divisional cavalry.
+In the Swiss army prior to 1914, the squadrons of guides acted as divisional cavalry.
 In this role these light cavalry units were called upon, on occasion, to lead columns and provide scouts.

 The Corps of Guides of the British Indian Army consisted of a unique combination of infantry companies and cavalry squadrons.
 After World War I the infantry element was incorporated in the 12th Frontier Force Regiment and the Guides Cavalry formed a separate regiment - the 10th Queen Victoria's Own Corps of Guides Cavalry (Frontier Force).
 This unit still exists as the 2nd (Guides) Battalion of the Frontier Force Regiment of the modern Army of Pakistan.

-In drill, a "guide" is an officer or non-commissioned officer who regulates the direction and pace of movements.
+In drill, a guide is an officer or non-commissioned officer who regulates the direction and pace of movements.